levchenkoNikita/MeteorologicalApplacation/README.md

 # General description

 A web application for obtaining and displaying weather forecasts with the ability to select locations and detailed visualization of data.
+It works stably on screens with a size of 390x844.

 # Main functions
 - View the weather and the name of the place where the user is located, based on his current coordinates;